 Though many in Baltimore are a bit panicked after Machado’s injury, Szymborski points out that every team has injuries, and many also have far worse scenarios as a road to the playoffs.

 Dr Ken Tepper joined Ed and Steve to talk about Manny Machado’s knee injury and the recovery time ahead.

-Brittany Ghiroli joined Ed and Ken to talk about the extra innings win for the Orioles in DC.
+Brittany Ghiroli joined Ed and Steve to talk about the Orioles getting swept in Chicago and Manny Machado’s season ending injury.